BASICS OF HUMAN ANATOMY

-Hello Students; In this topic we are going to discuss about the basics of Human Anatomy (General Anatomy) which is very essential before start the Gross Anatomy.
+Hello Students; In this topic, we are going to discuss the BASICS OF HUMAN ANATOMY (General Anatomy) which is very essential before starting the Gross Anatomy.

 Anatomical Position: It is the standard reference position of the body used to describe the location and inter-relationship of various parts and organs of the body.
 The body is in anatomical position when:

 - The body is in an upright standing position.